73 °F / 23 °C

-Pulau Madura is an island in Indonesia located off Java's northeastern coast.
-The island covers a total area of approx 5,168 km2 (1,995 ml2) and has a population of around 3,630,000 people (2012 census).
+Pulau Madura is an Indonesian island located off Java Island's northeastern coast.
+It has land area of approx 5168 km2 (1995 ml2) and population over 3,6 million.

 Pulau Madura Island cruise terminal

 Cruise ships to Pulau Madura Island Island dock (anchor) at Sumenep - port town on the eastern coast.

 Port Pulau Madura Island cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Pulau Madura Island, Sumenep, Indonesia.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 |24 January, 2020|

 The death toll from a sinking Indonesian ferryboat rose to 18, authorities said on Tuesday, June 18, the latest maritime tragedy to hit the...June 18, 2019

 - show more news